-IDEA shall make a good faith effort to inform the student and the student's parent of the time and place for the hearing, and IDEA may hold the hearing regardless of whether the student, the student's parent or another adult representing the student attends.
+IDEA shall make a good faith effort to inform the student and the student's legal guardian of the time and place for the hearing, and IDEA may hold the hearing regardless of whether the student, the student's legal guardian or another adult representing the student attends.
 The principal or designee may audio record the hearing.

-Within forty-eight hours or two school days, whichever is later, the principal or designee will notify the student and the student's legal guardian in writing of his or her decision as to whether the student's conduct warrants expulsion or some other disciplinary consequence and, if so, the decision shall specify:
+Within forty-eight hours or two school days, whichever is later, the principal or designee will notify the student and the student's legal guardian in writing of his or her decision as to whether the student's conduct warrants a long-term suspension, expulsion or some other disciplinary consequence and, if so, the decision shall specify:

-- 1. The length of the expulsion, if any; - 2.
+- 1. The length of the long-term suspension or expulsion, if any; - 2.
 When or if the expulsion is not permanent, the procedures for re-admittance at the end of the expulsion period if at all; and - 3.
-The right to appeal against the decision to the Board of Directors or the Board's designee.
+The right to appeal an expulsion decision to the Board of Directors or the Board's designee.